Get Ready for Pre-K!

 - MySchools.
 Find the most up-to-date pre-K program information.
 Search for programs on your computer or phone.

-- 2019 NYC Pre-K Admissions Guide.
-Learn about pre-K admissions and discover pre-K programs in all 32 of the City's school districts:
+- NYC Pre-K Admissions Guide (Coming in early 2020) - Learn about pre-K admissions and discover pre-K programs in all 32 NYC school districts.

 Diversity in Admissions

-- The Pre-K Quality Snapshots can help you understand different elements of quality at Pre-K for All programs across New York City.
+Pre-K Quality Snapshots are one important way to learn about and understand different elements of quality at Pre-K for All programs across New York City.
 Snapshots are meant to help you choose the program that best meets your child's and family's needs.
-As you search, be sure to select the "Pre-K" option:
+As you search, be sure to select the "Pre-K" option.
+Learn more about the Pre-K Quality Snapshot in our Family Guide.

 - Visiting programs